Russia Cast Adrift

 This happens with remarkable clearness in the third piece, Open Before Me, O My Guardian Angel, when Hvorostovsky sings about the “struggling and flailing, tugging at his tight halter”, where the idea of fighting is so finely expressed, or in the stillness and uncertainty of the Silver Path, or again in the pain expressed in Where Are You, O My Father’s House.
 The climax is anyway represented by It Sounds, It Sounds, the Fateful Trumpet!, where it is easy to think about the trumpet of the Last Judgement.
 While the orchestra stresses the doom, Hvorostovsky’s voice rises to express fear and horror, but also, in the last verse, a stir of impotent anger.
 Only in the last piece it is possible to hear a sincere expression of joy and pride, after an introduction (Oh, I believe, I believe in happiness!) necessary to smooth the shift to new feelings.

-The last piece of the album is taken from the vocal cycle Petersburg, The Virgin In the City, a piece of high dramatic effect.
+The last piece of the album is taken from the vocal cycle Petersburg, The Virgin In the City, and it is of high dramatic effect.

 If it is true that the language of music is universal, Hvorostovsky proves it in Russia Cast Adrift.